Manipur: Guv strongly condemns the attack on security forces

 He further conveyed prayers for the speedy recovery of those who sustained injuries in the incident

-The Governor reaffirmed that such heinous acts of violence will not be tolerated under any circumstances and warned that they will be met with the strongest resolve to safeguard peace and stability in the region.
+Governor Bhalla reaffirmed that such heinous acts of violence will not be tolerated under any circumstances and warned that they will be met with the strongest resolve to safeguard peace and stability in the region.

 Also Read: Manipur: Guv strongly condemns the attack on security forces

-The Governor, in a communique issued from the Raj Bhavan, Imphal, expressed profound grief and extended heartfelt condolences to the bereaved families of the martyred soldiers, acknowledging their unwavering courage and dedication in protecting the nation.
+The Governor expressed profound grief and extended heartfelt condolences to the bereaved families of the martyred soldiers, acknowledging their unwavering courage and dedication in protecting the nation.

 He further conveyed prayers for the speedy recovery of those who sustained injuries in the incident.

-The Governor reaffirmed that such heinous acts of violence will not be tolerated under any circumstances and warned that they will be met with the strongest resolve to safeguard peace and stability in the region.
+Bhalla reaffirmed that such heinous acts of violence will not be tolerated under any circumstances and warned that they will be met with the strongest resolve to safeguard peace and stability in the region.

 Also Read: Armed miscreants ambush Assam Rifles in Manipur; two killed, five injured